BhatiaDivtej/Drone-Simulator/README.md

 # Drone-Simulation
-Drone Simulation with realistic controls made using Unity
+Drone Simulation with realistic controls made using Unity.

 ---